knpfalcon/fbind/readme.txt

 I was bored, and for some reason I'm facinated with file formats.
 I love looking at files in a hex editor.

-But I also kind of needed it for another project of mine.
+But I also kind of need it for another project of mine.